Medicaid Expansion Through Premium Assistance: Arkansas, Iowa, and Pennsylvania’s Proposals Compared

-Arkansas and Iowa both have proposed to implement the Affordable Care Act’s (ACA’s) Medicaid expansion by using Medicaid funds as premium assistance to purchase coverage for some or all newly eligible Medicaid beneficiaries in Marketplace (formerly called Exchange) Qualified Health Plans (QHPs).
-Both states have submitted § 1115 demonstration waiver applications to the Centers for Medicare and Medicaid Services (CMS).1 Arkansas and Iowa seek demonstration waiver authority primarily because they propose to make premium assistance enrollment mandatory for affected beneficiaries.
-Iowa also proposes to waive its obligation to provide wrap-around benefits.
-This fact sheet compares the two proposals.
-Key similarities and differences between the proposals are summarized in Table 1 and further details on the proposals are included in Table 2.
-A companion paper compares the two premium assistance authorities and identifies key beneficiary protections in Medicaid expansion premium assistance programs.2
+Arkansas, Iowa, and Pennsylvania have proposed implementing the Affordable Care Act’s (ACA’s) Medicaid expansion by using Medicaid funds as premium assistance to purchase coverage for some or all newly eligible Medicaid beneficiaries in Marketplace (formerly called Exchange) Qualified Health Plans (QHPs).
+Arkansas and Iowa’s § 1115 demonstration waivers have been approved by the Centers for Medicare and Medicaid Services (CMS), and Pennsylvania’s application has been released for public comment.1 These states seek demonstration waiver authority primarily because they propose to make premium assistance enrollment mandatory for affected beneficiaries.2 Iowa and Pennsylvania also propose to waive their obligation to provide wrap-around benefits and to impose premiums not otherwise allowable under federal law; Pennsylvania additionally proposes to require beneficiaries to participate in job search activities.
+Iowa will cover newly eligible adults with income below 100% FPL through another waiver involving Medicaid managed care, and Pennsylvania’s waiver proposal includes some provisions that affect populations currently eligible for Medicaid coverage.
+This fact sheet compares the states’ proposals.
+Key similarities and differences between the proposals are summarized in Table 1 below and further details are included in Table 2.

-Kaiser Commission on Medicaid and the Uninsured, Medicaid Expansion Through Marketplace Premium Assistance (Sept.
-2013), available at http://kff.org/medicaid/fact-sheet/medicaid-expansion-through-marketplace-premium-assistance.
+For background about the state plan option and demonstration waiver premium assistance authorities and key beneficiary protections in Medicaid expansion premium assistance program, see Kaiser Commission on Medicaid and the Uninsured, Medicaid Expansion Through Marketplace Premium Assistance (Sept.
+2013), available at http://www.kff.org/medicaid/fact-sheet/medicaid-expansion-through-marketplace-premium-assistance/.

 also of interest